espocrm/documentation/user-guide/emails.md

 ##Setup SMTP

-User can setup SMTP settings in Preferences.
+Users can setup SMTP settings in Preferences as well as in thier Personal Email Accounts.
 Administrator also can allow to use system SMTP (make it Shared).

+Users can have multiple SMTP accounts (since version 4.2.0).
+But email addresses user can use to send emails from are defined by email addresses of **User** record.

 ##Working with Emails